OmerK25/Turtle_Race/README.md

 Choose your winner, and follow him to glory.

+To run the race, make sure you got the python 'turtle' module installed.

+If you use pip, just type  `pip install turtle`.

-To run the race, download the files and type `main.py`.
+download the files and type `main.py`.

 Good Luck!!!